 State and local taxes are now capped at $10,000 under the TCJA.
 While this deduction doesn't exactly become moot, it will have less of a negative effect for some for purposes of calculating AMTI because wealthy taxpayers can't deduct more than $10,000 in any event.

 Some types of income that are normally not taxable become taxable for purposes of calculating your AMTI as well.
 You must include the difference between the fair market value of incentive stock options and their strike price if the options are exercised and remain unsold at the end of the year.
 You must also include otherwise tax-exempt interest from private activity bonds.

 The foreign tax credit, passive income and losses, and the net operating loss deduction are also recalculated for AMT purposes.

 There are two AMT tax rates as of 2019: 26% and 28%.
 The "remainder amount" is subject to this tax.
 The remainder amount is what's left over after you calculate your AMTI and subtract the exemption amount you're entitled to.
 It's then multiplied against one of the AMT tax rates.

 Remember that example where you're single in 2019 and your AMTI comes out to $75,000?
 You're $3,300 over your threshold, so your AMT is 25% of this amount, an additional $825 over your regular tax bill.

 In 2019, the 26% AMT tax bracket ends and the 28% AMT tax bracket begins at AMTIs of $194,800 for all taxpayers except those who are married and file separate returns.
 It kicks in at just $97,400 for married separate filers.

 Check to See if You're Subject to the AMT

-There's also a fairly quick worksheet in the Instructions for Form 1040.
-You can use this worksheet to determine if you'll need to fill out the longer Form 6251 to compute your alternative minimum tax.
+The Internal Revenue Service provides a fairly quick worksheet in its Instructions for Form 1040.
+You can use this worksheet to determine if you have to fill out the longer Form 6251 to compute your alternative minimum tax.